What size djembe drum do I need?

 Make sure the djembe diameter is right for the players’ hand sizes

 Depending on the age group of your class, we’d recommend buying drums which have at least the minimum diameters in the table below.
-Ideally (budget permitting) go for drums that are one or two centimetres bigger than these recommended minima.
+Ideally (budget permitting) go for drums that are one or two centimetres bigger than these recommended minima — especially for djembe drum for beginners, where comfort helps good technique.

 Please note, there are two types of diameter: the “playing head diameter” (which is the diameter of the area inside the metal rings and stringing), and the “overall diameter”, which is the easiest to measure, and is the maximum diameter from one side of the head to the other.
+In other words, when you’re checking the diameter of a djembe drum, make sure you know which measurement is being used.
 On most djembes the playing head diameter is generally about an inch less than the overall diameter.
 The diameters of the djembes on our website are all quoted in terms of overall diameter.

 Click on the table to see a bigger version.